apaland/apaland/README.md

-- 👋 Hi, I’m @apaland
+- 👋 Hi, I’m apaland
-- 👀 I’m interested in Delphi, Java, Html
+- 👀 I’m interested in: Delphi, Java, Html
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning: Java, Html
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: mail@apaland.de

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Wer nichts weiß, glaubt alles...⚡

 <!---
 apaland/apaland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.